 Injured In A Bicycle Accident?

-An experienced attorney can pursue justice on your behalf
+An experienced Jacksonville, FL bicycle accident attorney can help you pursue justice

-As a bicyclist, you have every right to be on the road - but many motorists don't see it that way.
-They may fail to share the road appropriately, and when that happens, people get hurt.
+As a bicyclist, you have every right to be on the road – but many motorists don't see it that way.
+They may fail to share the road appropriately, and when that happens, people out cycling can be hit by a car and get hurt.
+A bicycle accident lawyer can fight for their rights.

 The Law Firm of Pajcic & Pajcic holds motorists who don't share the road accountable.
 We've recovered many significant settlements and verdicts on behalf of bicycle accident victims, including $1.5 million for the parents of a boy who was killed by a drunk driver.
 These cases are personal to us, because we're cyclists, too.
 Attorneys Steve and Michael Pajcic ride their bikes to work nearly every day.